Alan Chikin Chow // Ep 23 // Creating a Bigger Impact Through Entertainment

 So like.
 You know, you guys know that tick-tock is very trend-based whenever I was first growing my account, I did trends because you know, like when you’re scrolling to the, for you page, if you like one trend, then the trend will start to pop up.
 So that’s how newer accounts generally get discovered.
 So it’s very useful to start out with, but with Tik TOK, The trick is if you just become a trend creator, like you, all you do is like tick-tock trends, then you don’t really stand out.

 There’s nothing very different about you versus, you know, the next Tech-Talk creator.
 So you have to find your originality, your own style of, you know, fashion or DIY or music or skits.
 Diane is very you because when it comes to the higher level, like for example, um, DK, N Y of fashion brand wants to find creators.
 They want people who are really original and create original content.
 So if you want to get the brand deals, things that will like give you money and pull you out of your job, then it’s important to like really be known for something, you know, that’s not trendy.
-So just playing around with that, like kind of Balance of that.
+So just playing around with that, like kind of.

 Bryan: (00:40:55) Love it.
 That’s great advice.
 We love that.
 Yeah, love it.